Atopic Dermatitis & Psoriasis

 The Goals of the Atopic Dermatitis and Psoriasis Focused Study Group are to define and address unmet research needs in inflammatory skin diseases, to discover new therapies, and to advance our understanding of biomarkers, genetic influences, and disease comorbidities.

-The AD & Psoriasis Focused Study Group is co-chaired by Amy Paller, MD from Northwestern University, and Minnelly Luu, MD from the University of Southern California, Los Angeles.
+The AD & Psoriasis Focused Study Group is Chaired by Minnelly Luu, MD from the University of Southern California, Los Angeles, and Vice-Chaired by Joy Wan, MD of Johns Hopkins University.

 Links